-Western native wildflower attracts native pollinators and beneficial insects to your garden and requires no irrigation once established.
+This cascading western native wildflower attracts native pollinators, beneficial insects, and birds to your garden and requires no irrigation once established.
+Birds especially love the seeds, which they work out of the progressively maturing seed capsules all summer long.
 Delicate, baby blue flowers are born on even more delicate, ferny, foliage.
-Easy to grow from seed, and self-sows moderately.
+Charming perennial, easy to grow from seed, and self-sows moderately.

 How to grow it:

-Sow on the surface of the soil and press in lightly or barely cover as light aids germination.
+After stratification, sow on the surface of the soil and press in lightly or barely cover as light aids germination.
 Start indoors a few weeks before the last frost, or sow directly outside around last frost.
 Only transplants well when small.
-Once it is established it needs no supplemental irrigation.
+Once it is established after year one it will not need irrigation.

 Be patient with this perennial, as it does not bloom until the second year.